JoshCheek/block_challenges/block_challenges.md

 gimme_moar_numbahz! { |n| puts n + 1 }</div>

-Unlike methods, blocks don't care if you give the correct number of argumetnts.
+<p>Unlike methods, blocks don't care if you give the correct number of argumetnts.
 This is kind of like a JavaScript function.
 The case where we call it with `:a` and `:b`, it's pretty clear what to expect.
 But what about when we give it fewer or more?
 What do you expect to see?
 Are you correct?
-Can you explain what you're seeing?
+Can you explain what you're seeing?</p>

 <div class="interactive-code">def moar_args_pls(&block)
   block.call()